CodedByManish/ACDAN-Autonomous-Cyber-Defense-Agent-Network-/README.md

 ACDAN is an end-to-end, multi-agent cybersecurity framework designed to automate the **Detect-Reason-Respond** lifecycle.
 It bridges the gap between raw traffic analysis and executive mitigation by combining Deep Learning, RAG-powered LLMs, and Reinforcement Learning into a unified autonomous pipeline.

-> **Research Note:** This system is specifically optimized for high-fidelity reasoning on edge-constrained hardware (8GB RAM).
-By utilizing 4-bit quantization and strategic data balancing, ACDAN proves that sophisticated autonomous defense is possible without high-cost enterprise infrastructure.

 ---

 ## ⚡ Core Features